MHHS Design Working Group (ceased)

 You can find more information here about how all three groups fit into Ofgem’s wider SCR.

 About the DWG’s work

-The DWG is undertaking this in two stages:
+The DWG developed the TOM in two stages:

-This stage is now complete and involved the DWG’s development and asessment of a set of ‘skeleton’ (high-level) TOMs.
+In this stage, the DWG developed and assessed a set of ‘skeleton’ TOMs.
 The output was a report to Ofgem on 4 April 2018, setting out the five skeleton TOMs to be taken forward for industry consultation.
 The consultation was issued on 30 April 2018 and closed on 29 May 2018.
-Click here to read the collated consultation responses.

-ELEXON chairs the DWG and Ofgem appoints its members.
-Ofgem is not a member but attends as an observor and provides strategic input where necessary.
+Elexon chaired the DWG and Ofgem appointed its members.
+Ofgem was not a member but attended as an observer and provided strategic input where necessary.